 I’ve learned how to cross the street on a red signal and jaywalk without having a heart attack;

-I turned into a hater: I hate people dressed as Mickey Mouse, Spider Man, and Elmo in Times Square and freak out every time they wave me to take a photo;
+I freak out when I see people dressed as Mickey Mouse, Spider Man, and Elmo in Times Square;

 I can put my eye makeup on in every situation: in a subway, in a moving cab, in the elevator full of people — I bet I can do it even hanging upside down (but I haven’t tried it yet);